alberttheprince/rpemotes-reborn/README.md

 exports["rpemotes-reborn"]:CanCancelEmote(state)
 exports["rpemotes-reborn"]:IsPlayerCrouched()
 exports["rpemotes-reborn"]:IsPlayerProne()
-exports["rpemotes-reborn"]:IsPlayerCrawling()
-exports["rpemotes-reborn"]:IsPlayerPointing()
+exports["rpemotes-reborn"]:StopPlayerProne(force) -- force is optional
-exports["rpemotes-reborn"]:IsPlayerInAnim() -- returns current animation name or nil exports["rpemotes-reborn"]:IsPlayerInHandsUp()
+exports["rpemotes-reborn"]:GetPlayerProneType() -- returns the type of prone the player is in, either "onfront" or "onback" exports["rpemotes-reborn"]:IsPlayerCrawling() exports["rpemotes-reborn"]:IsPlayerPointing() exports["rpemotes-reborn"]:IsPlayerInAnim() -- returns current animation name or nil exports["rpemotes-reborn"]:IsPlayerInHandsUp() exports["rpemotes-reborn"]:toggleBinoculars() exports["rpemotes-reborn"]:toggleNewscam()
-exports["rpemotes-reborn"]:toggleWalkstyle(bool, message) -- bool to allow the user to change their walkstyle in the menu or not / message to show the user (optional, default is :"You are unable to change your walking style right now.")" exports["rpemotes-reborn"]:toggleBinoculars() exports["rpemotes-reborn"]:toggleNewscam() exports["rpemotes-reborn"]:getWalkstyle() -- Gets walk style of player, used to detect certain walk. useful for applying effects while doing certain walks like tripping or other "funny" effects. exports["rpemotes-reborn"]:setWalkstyle(name, force) -- name = "move_m@alien" or any other, force = optional bool.
-Lets you set or force a walk style, useful for scripts like retrieving a style before drinking and restoring it after sobering up.
+exports["rpemotes-reborn"]:getWalkstyle() -- Gets walk style of player, used to detect certain walk. useful for applying effects while doing certain walks like tripping or other "funny" effects. exports["rpemotes-reborn"]:setWalkstyle(name, force) -- name = "move_m@alien" or any other, force = optional bool.
+Lets you set or force a walk style, useful for scripts like retrieving a style before drinking and restoring it after sobering up. exports["rpemotes-reborn"]:toggleWalkstyle(bool, message) -- bool to allow the user to change their walkstyle in the menu or not / message to show the user (optional, default is :"You are unable to change your walking style right now.")"
 ```

 Having issues with players using emotes when/where they're not supposed to?
 Use the following where you need.
 This would be somewhere like if you want to disable emotes in jail or when someone is handcuffed/escorted: